 Body of Knowledge

-The Body of Knowledge closely relates to the European e-Competence framework (link to that section), which both are created to help make it clear what knowledge is required to pursue a career in IT, and where to obtain further specific knowledge.
+The Body of Knowledge closely relates to the European e-Competence framework, which both are created to help make it clear what knowledge is required to pursue a career in IT, and where to obtain further specific knowledge.

 |Project||Foundational Body of Knowledge (BoK)|